wp-plugins/contact-form-7-to-database-extension/readme.txt

 = 1.5.1 =
-* Better localized date-time format for Submitted field based on WP site configuration with option to override in "Database Options" -> "Use custom Date-Time Display Format"
+* Better localized date-time format for Submitted field based on WP site configuration with option to override in "Database Options" -> "Use Custom Date-Time Display Format"

 = 1.5 =
 * Now works with Fast Secure Contact Form (FSCF)